harrytome/Capstone_Project_Cyclistic-bike-share-analysis-case-study-/README.md

 Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

-##ASK
+**ASK**

 In order to increase revenue, the company wants to come up with a new marketing strategy to convert casual riders into annual members.
 Therefore, I am tasked with analysing bike usage data to understand **how casual riders and annual members use Cyclistic bikes differently**, to help create a data driven marketing strategy.

-Key stakeholders:
+*Key stakeholders:

    *  Lily Moreno,the Director of marketing and my manager.
    *  The Cyclistic marketing analytics team(my teammates).
    *  The Cyclistic executive team.

-##PREPARE
+**PREPARE**

-I used Cyclistic’s historical trip data to analyze and identify trends, which was downloaded [here] (link https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data was made available by Motivate International Inc. under this [license] (https://www.divvybikes.com/data-license-agreement).
+I used Cyclistic’s historical trip data to analyze and identify trends, which was downloaded [here](link https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data was made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
 Analysis for this case study was done using data from **Jan 2021 to Dec 2021**, which is stored in separate files for each month.
 Files were saved in a folder(Capstone_project) for easy access.
 I was able to confirm that each sheet has the same number of columns having the same names.
 For each sheet i created a column called “ride_length”, then Calculated the length of each ride by subtracting the column “started_at” from the column “ended_at” (for example, =D2-C2) and formatted as HH:MM:SS using Format > Cells > Time > 37:30:55.
 A column called “day_of_week” was created and  i calculated the day of the week that each ride started using the “WEEKDAY” command (for example, =WEEKDAY(C2,1)) in each month file, then formatted as a number with no decimals, noting that 1 = Sunday and 7 = Saturday.
 I deleted rows that had ride start time later than ride end time using "started_at > ended_at".

-##ANALYZE
+**ANALYZE**

 I imported the data into R and merged the 12 files into one data frame after loading the following packages.
 ```{r}